Merkoba/Meltdown/README.md

 The bigger the model, the longer it will take to load.

+`llama.cpp` is the `inference engine` used, through `llama-cpp-python`.

+Responses can be instant (when ready) or streamed as new bits arrive.

+Streaming can be stopped.
+Models can be unloaded.

 There is an argument to auto unload a model after x mintues.

 For example: `--auto-unload 60` (1 hour).